Equity in Assessment

 - NILOA viewpoint article on equitable use of assessment data

-- Socially just assessment resources from Campus Labs
+- Socially just assessment resources from Anthology (formerly Campus Labs)

 - Bringing Equity and Quality Learning Together: Institutional Priorities for Tracking and Advancing Underserved Students’ Success, 2015, AAC&U